vanus-labs/docs/content/cloud-docs/sink/aws-s3/setup.md

+#
 # Prerequisites

 Before forwarding events to an S3 bucket, you must have:

 - An [Amazon Web Services](https://aws.amazon.com) account.

-# Getting Started
+---

-Perform the following steps to configure your Amazon S3 Sink:
+**Perform the following steps to configure your Amazon S3 Sink:**

-## Step 1: Create an AWS User
+# Step 1: Create an AWS User

 1. Log in to the AWS [Management Console](https://aws.amazon.com) using your root account credentials.
 2. Navigate to the [IAM](https://console.aws.amazon.com/iam/) service by searching for IAM and click the IAM service.